-Graph 11.7: Disability Types in Dublin City (Data Source Census 2016 reported by Disability Federation Ireland 2018)
+Graph 11.7: Disability Types in Dublin City and Dún Laoghaire-Rathdown (Data Source Census 2016 reported by Disability Federation Ireland 2018)

-Graph 11.7 sets out the types of disability reported by people in Dublin City during the 2016 Census.
+Graph 11.7 sets out the types of disability reported by people in Dublin City and Dún Laoghaire-Rathdown during the 2016 Census.
 This shows that the most common form of disability reported was difficulties with basic physical activities, followed by a difficulty with pain, breathing, or any other chronic illness or condition.
 While these are broad categories which cover several different conditions, it indicates the importance of accessibility and access to services as determinants of health.
-In 2005, the DFI prepared the Disability and Population Health Discussion Paper (DFI 2005).
-The Disability and Population Health Discussion Paper highlighted health inequalities associated with disabilities, 'given the well established fact that poverty and disability are inextricably linked'.
+In 2005, the DFI prepared the Disability and Population Health Discussion

+Paper (DFI 2005).
+The Disability and Population Health Discussion Paper highlighted health inequalities associated with disability, including the importance of socio-economic status as a key determinant of health for people with disabilities, 'given the well established fact that poverty and disability are inextricably linked'.
 The Disability and Population Health Discussion Paper emphasised that people with disabilities are more likely to have lower levels of education and income and that they face extra costs in daily living associated with travel, heating, diet and medication.
 It also sets out that 'people with disabilities and their families are more likely than the rest of the population to live in poverty, and that this is a two-way relationship - disability adds to the risk of poverty, and conditions of poverty increase the risk of disability' (Elwan 1999 in DFI 2005).
 The paper goes on to discuss the physical environment as a determinant of health for people with disabilities.
 It states that 'Physical access remains a major obstacle to the ability of people with physical and sensory disabilities to live in, and contribute, to their own communities.
 Lack of accessible public transport continues to be a major impediment to both the social and economic advancement, and subsequently the health of people with disabilities'.
 The Disability and Population Health Discussion Paper also discusses the role of traffic accidents as a cause of disability (notably brain and spinal injuries), particularly in those under 25 years of age, since accidents and unintentional injuries were the most common cause of death and illness in that group (Kiely 2004 in DFI 2005).
 Road traffic accidents are covered in further detail in Section 11.3.4.